taha1545/yaqin-backend-nest/README.md

 - Each student is placed in a personal room (`student:<code>`), and presence is tracked in memory (`SocketPresenceService` — connect/disconnect counts, `isOnline`, active counts).
 - The gateway exposes `emitToStudent`, `emitToRoom`, and `broadcast` helpers.

-> **Status:** the real-time infrastructure (adapter, gateway, rooms, presence) is implemented and running, but no domain events are currently published to it — it is scaffolding ready for features such as live notifications or queues.

----

 ## AI Architecture